facelessuser/ApplySyntax/docs/src/markdown/usage.md

 {"file_path": ".*\\.xml(\\.dist)?$"},
 ```

-!!! warning "Deprecation"
-    The previous name for this key was `file_name` and has been deprecated and will be removed in the future.

 #### First Line Rule

 A `first_line` rule allows you to check whether the first line of the file's content matches a given regex.
 As with `file_path` [rules](#file-path-rule), the pattern is always anchored to the beginning of the line.